When are permutation invariants Cohen-Macaulay?: Introduction

-By Hochster and Eagon (\cite{H-E}), $k[V]^G$ is Cohen-Macaulay if $k$ is any field of characteristic 0.
-However for fields of positive characteristic this may fail.
+By Hochster and Eagon (\cite{H-E}), $k[V]^G$ is Cohen-Macaulay if $k$ is any field of characteristic 0, or if the characteristic of $k$ does not divide $|G|$.
+However if $p$ does divide $|G|$, $k[V]^G$ may fail to be Cohen-Macaulay.
 Smith \cite{S} showed in 1996 that $k[V]^G$ is always Cohen-Macaulay if $k$ is a field and the dimension of $V$ is 3 or less.

 The case where $G$ acts by permuting the variables $x_1,x_2,\dots,x_n$ is of particular interest.
 In this case $G$ is a subgroup of the full group of permutations on $n$ letters, $\Sn$.
 For $G \leq \Sn$, Blum-Smith and Marques\cite{BenandSophie} showed that $\ZZ[V]^G$ is Cohen-Macaulay if and only if the action of $G$ on $V$ is generated by reflections and bi-reflections.
 Reflections are elements whose fixed point set is a codimension 1 subspace of $V$ and bi-reflections are elements whose fixed point set is a codimension 2 subspace of $V$.
 The reflections in $S_n$ are the transpositions and the bi-reflections in $\Sn$ are the products of two different transpositions, which includes all 3-cycles.
 Note that the identity element is neither a reflection nor a bi-reflection .